mattianeroni/milk-logistics/README.md

 ----------------------------------
 ### Reference
 Neroni, M., & Rinaldi, M. (*On going*).
-Multi-Source Team Orienteering Problem in the Dairy Sector.
+Enhancing the Milk Logistics in the Dairy Sector.